Drain cleaner: Sewer jetters

-Sewer jetting is the process of shooting high powered streams of water through the drain, down into the sewer in order to blast away any debris blocking the passage of water.
-This is more effective than using a snake, blades, or even drain rods because, first the water is shot at such a high intensity that the force isn't even comparable to manual labour, secondly the water is much more capable of bending around curved or angular pipes to reach all the tight spots.
+Sewer jetting is the shooting of high-powered streams of water through the drain and down into the sewer to blast away debris blocking the flow of water.
+This is more effective than using a snake, blades, or even drain rods because, first, the water is shot at such a high intensity that the force isn't even comparable to manual labor, secondly, the water is much more capable of bending around curved or angular pipes to reach all the tight spots.

 A sewer jetter is composed of a controlled high-pressure water source such as a pressure washer or reciprocating displacement pump, a flexible high-pressure line (called a jetter hose, which connects the high-pressure engine to the mini-reel) of up to hundreds of metres (several hundred feet) in length, the Mini-Reel (a hose reel which can be taken a distance from the engine) and a nozzle that uses hydraulic force to pull the line into sewer drains, clean the sides of pipes, and flush out residue.
-High-pressure sewer jetters can be mounted on trolleys, inside vans or on trailers.
+High-pressure sewer jetters can be mounted on trolleys, inside vans, or on trailers.
 The power of a sewer jetter ranges from 1000 psi to 5000 psi.

-Sewer jetter nozzles come in different sizes and applications; a bullet-type nozzle with a streamlined profile can clear a hole for the larger root cutting nozzle.
-Root-cutter nozzles are designed to cut roots with a spinning nozzle that shoots a jet stream horizontally inside the pipe.
-High pressure sewer jetters with root-cutting nozzles can clear a hole through the center of a root-infested sewer line and with its rear-facing jet streams cut the roots and clean the pipe walls, flushing the root debris through the sewer line.
-The sewer jetter has been labeled as a technological advancement of the plumber's snake (also known as an electric eel) drain clearing method.
+Sewer jetter nozzles come in different sizes and applications; a bullet-type nozzle with a streamlined profile can clear a hole for a larger root-cutting nozzle.
+Root-cutter nozzles cut roots with a spinning nozzle that shoots a jet stream horizontally inside the pipe.
+High-pressure sewer jetters with root-cutting nozzles can clear a hole through the center of a root-infested sewer line and, with their rear-facing jet streams, cut the roots and clean the pipe walls, flushing the root debris through the sewer line.
+The sewer jetter has been labeled as a technological advancement of the plumber's snake (also known as an electric eel) drain-clearing method.